Red-Green Colorblind Test

 What to Expect

-You will see 10 circular plates filled with colored dots.
-Each plate contains a hidden number.
+You will see one unscored demonstration plate followed by 9 screening plates.
 Enter the number you see or indicate you see nothing.
-A score of 8-10 suggests normal red-green vision, while lower scores indicate possible deficiency.
+Identifying 8 or 9 screening plates suggests normal red-green discrimination on this screen.
 The test takes 2-3 minutes.

 How Common Is Red-Green Colorblindness?